DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 Accesing NVS text values uses the NVST macro which will generate a runtime tag inside a string, such that the string, when displayed will have the NVS value embedded.
 This means that NVST values will generally work immediately without the need to restart.

+[Please report any strings that dont work, they can be fixed.]

-NVST may be used stand alone or as part of another string, the following will be valid:
+Because NVST cfreates a quoted string at compile time, it may be used stand alone or as part of another string, the following will be valid:

 ```cpp
 SCREEN(0,1,NVST(1))